-There has been a few things that will break existing usage (compared to 0.30).
-Most of them are in command line arguments, so they are relatively easy to fix.
-The most important one is that now most commands require the path to the conanfile folder or file, instead of using --path and --file arguments.
+There are a few breaking changes (compared to v0.30), however, most of them are in command line arguments so they are quite easy to fix.
+The most significant change is that now, instead of using --path --file arguments, most commands now require the path to the conanfile folder or file.
 Specifically, conan install, conan export and conan create will be the ones most affected:

 '''

 instead of --path=myfolder --file=myconanfile.py, now you can do:

 $ conan install . # Note the "." is now mandatory

 $ conan install folder/myconanfile.txt

 $ conan install ../myconanfile.py

 $ conan info .

 $ conan create . user/channel

-$ conan create . user/channel
+$ conan create .
+Pkg/0.1@user/channel

 $ conan create mypkgconanfile.py Pkg/0.1@user/channel

 $ conan export . user/channel

 $ conan export .
 Pkg/0.1@user/channel

-$ conan export .
-Pkg/0.1@user/channel

 $ conan export myfolder/myconanfile.py Pkg/0.1@user/channel

 '''

-This behavior aligns with the conan source, conan build, conan package commands, that all use the same arguments to locate the conanfile.py containing the logic to be run.
+This behavior aligns with the conan source, conan build, conan package commands, that all use the same arguments to locate the conanfile.py file containing the logic to be run.

-Now all commands read: command <origin-conanfile> ...
+Now, all commands read: command <origin-conanfile> ...

-Also, all arguments to command line now use dash instead of underscore:
+In addition, all command line arguments now use a dash instead of an underscore:

+'''

-\$ conan build .. --source-folder=../src # not --source_folder
+$ conan build .. --source-folder=../src # not --source_folder

+'''